CFHS code : BE20

 After the death of his wife he was looked after by the family servant Sarah Chambers.
-He died at 107 Hills Road which was back in College Terrace.
+At the age of 77 he died at 107 Hills Road, which was back in College Terrace.
 A notice appeared in the paper which makes it clear that no relatives attended the funeral although it was thought there were nieces & nephews in France.
 In 1907 a notice asking for claims on the estate was placed in the London Gazette on behalf of a Marie Felice Marie.

 By Mary Naylor